by Rolf Sattler

 Although at first sight “Ken Wilber, the AQAL Map, Health and Laughter,” the title of my website, may appear like a hodgepodge of topics, closer inspection reveals an intimate relation.
-Laughter generates and sustains all aspects of health.
-Ken Wilber’s AQAL map implies much healthy thinking.
-Alfred Korzybski's Science and Sanity to which I refer in Korzybski Quotes and in my book manuscript on Healing Thinking and Being (Chapter 4) places great emphasis on health and healing.
+Laughter generates and sustains many aspects of health.
+And Ken Wilber’s AQAL map implies much healthy thinking (besides some unhealthy dogmatism).
+Furthermore, Alfred Korzybski's Science and Sanity to which I refer in my book manuscript on Healing Thinking and Being (Chapter 4), in Healthy Language-Behavior and Spirituality, in Korzybski Quotes, and elsewhere, places great emphasis on sanity, health and healing.
 Other Quotes also involve health and related concepts.

 Healthy thinking and healing thinking is balanced thinking.
 And laughter also generates balance.